PSLmodels/blog/_posts/2021-04-05-demo-day-11-stacked-revenue-estimates.md

 The Google Colab notebook that illustrates this approach can be found [at this link](https://colab.research.google.com/drive/1P-m61lWbPpb_ih42vQKrD2zi9Bpe16BM?usp=sharing), but here I'll walk through the four steps that are involved:

 1. *Divide up the full proposal into strings of JSON text that contain each provision you want to analyze*.
 My example breaks up the [Biden 2020 campaign proposal](https://github.com/PSLmodels/examples/blob/main/psl_examples/taxcalc/Biden2020.json) into seven provisions, but this is illustrative and you can make more or less provisions depending on the detail you would like to see.
-2. *Create a dictionary that contains, as it's values, the JSON strings*.
+2. *Create a dictionary that contains, as its values, the JSON strings*.
 A couple notes on this.
 First, the dictionary keys should be descriptive of the provisions as they will become the labels for each provision in the final table of revenue estimates we produce.
 Second, order matters here.